 On December 24th, I was a judge at an English choral competition.

 Then, on December 27, I was asked to officiate at an English Recitation contest at Shuang-Wen.
 The students had prepared well for it but the rules were not fair; Participants were told prepared to read three very short stories from their ESL textbooks.
 Then, they were randomly given one to read.
-The problem was the stories were not evenly difficult.
+The

 A foreigner from another publisher judged with me.
 I saw him looking over at my score sheet in amazement at the detail; 40% each pronunciation and intonation, 20% body language.
 I subtracted a point for each error I detected.
 I didn't ask how the other invited foreign judge scored.
 It was a pleasant end to an enjoyable holiday teaching English in Taiwan.